mlpack/blog/doc/tutorials/Saurabh2017Week05.md

+@brief Build testing with Docker and VMs - Week 5
+@author Saurabh Gupta
-Title: Build testing with Docker and VMs Week 5
+@page Saurabh2017WeekFive Build testing with Docker and VMs - Week 5
-Date: 2017-07-03 19:25:00
+@date 2017-07-03 19:25:00

-Tags: gsoc, docker
-Author: Saurabh Gupta
+@section Saurabh2017WeekFive Build testing with Docker and VMs - Week 5

 Passed in first evaluations, I am happy to continue the work in this project.